Dynatrace/obslab-llm-observability/README.md

 OpenAI / ChatGPT severely limits the ability for API access if you do not have credit.
 Adding a small amount of credit ($2-$3) is the best way to make this (and all other ChatGPT demos) run smoothly.

-We have developed, tested and demoed this repository hundreds or times and still have money left from the initial $5 credit load.
+We have developed, tested and demoed this repository hundreds of times and still have money left from the initial $5 credit load.

 ### Create OpenAI API Token